Brandon Tatum: Political commentary

 Tatum resigned from the Tucson Police Department in October 2017 to join Liftable Media — a conservative content producer that owns and operates The Western Journal and The Conservative Tribune.
 He then served as director of urban engagement for the conservative action group Turning Point USA, before founding his own media company in late 2019.

-In November 2021, Bombardier Books published Tatum’s book, Beaten Black and Blue: Being a Black Cop in an America Under Siege, distributed by Simon & Schuster.
+In November 2021, Bombardier Books published Tatum's book, Beaten Black and Blue: Being a Black Cop in an America Under Siege, distributed by Simon & Schuster.

 In May 2022, Tatum began hosting a national talk radio program, The Officer Tatum Show, distributed by Salem Radio Network.

 Tatum runs a YouTube channel called "The Officer Tatum" with over 3 million subscribers.
 As of May 2023, he has accumulated over 571 million total views.

-Tatum has also appeared as a guest on Candace Owens's PragerU show The Candace Owens Show as well as her The Daily Wire political podcast Candace as a panelist.
+Tatum has also appeared as a guest on Candace Owens's PragerU show The Candace Owens Show and her The Daily Wire political podcast Candace as a panelist.

 Tatum is an outspoken supporter of Israel and The Jerusalem Post named him as one of the Top 10 Pro-Israel Christians in 2025.

+On Sep 4, 2025, Tatum uploaded a video to YouTube with the Prime Minister of Israel, Benjamin Netanyahu, where they discussed whether Christians were safe within Israel, the church bombings in Gaza, the accusations of War Crimes toward Israel, etc. When discussing Christian safety, Tatum told Netanyahu that he could "attest to that, as a Christian, in Israel I spent two weeks there with the Church, and we had an incredible time, we had only once incident where a small child spit on one of the pastors, and immediately after there was an adult that came by and said "That's not a representation of who we are, we love you guys, you guys are always welcome here."
+And I have to say no adults gave us grief, we had no issues whatsoever, in our experience there, it was actually an amazing experience."